kristianlm/chicken-gochan/readme.md

 Returns a `gochan` that will "send" a single message after `duration/ms` milliseconds of its creation.
 The message is the `(current-milliseconds)` value at the time of the timeout (not when the message was received).
-Receiving more than once on an `gochan-after` channel will block indefinitely or deadlock the second time.
+After the timeout message has been delivered once, subsequent receives will immediately report the channel as closed.

 ```scheme
 (gochan-select